 If you make multiple changes to the documentation, or add more than a line to it, before you open a pull request, please:

-To work with documentation on your local machine, you need the following packages installed:
+To work with documentation on your local machine, you need to have python-3.5 or greater and the following packages installed:

 On macOS with Xcode, you may need to install